elsehow/synchronized-brainwave-starter-pack/README.md

 # Example for working with the synchronized brainwave dataset

-Here's an example, along with a few support libraries, on how to work with data from the synchronized brainwave dataset.
+Here's an example, along with a few support libraries, on how to work with data from the [synchronized brainwave dataset](biosense.berkeley.edu/indra_mids_5_15_dlpage/).

+## TODO

+- Subjects 13-30 don't have readings where we expect them to have readings.
+Why?

 ## Core API

 `feature_vector_generator(subject_num, time0, time1)`

 Returns a generator of feature vectors for the given subject between time0 and time1.

+Optionally, this can take a third argument, `sq`, which defines a threshold signal quality to be eligible in a feature vector.

 ## Notes